 As originally designed and directed by Garson Kanin, both characters are very pronounced types at cross purposes, and he cast the roles accordingly with Paul Douglas and Gary Merrill, both of whom went immediately into movies as a result.

+Douglas, an NBC sportscaster, was an accidental find for Kanin, who was watching him quarrel with the third of his five wives (actress Virginia Fields) at a diner in the bowels of Rockefeller Center when he hauled off and knocked her off the stool.
 "There's your Harry Brock," declared Mrs. Kanin (actress Ruth Gordon).
 "But he's a radio announcer!" protested the playwright.
 "There's your Harry Brock," Gordon reiterated, and she was right.
 It was the slap that gave birth to a whole Hollywood career.
 Douglas went directly into "A Letter to Three Wives" and never looked back to Broadway, save for one return visit (for 4½ months of A Hole in the Head).
 That same year (1949), Merrill followed Douglas into a comfortable contract-life at 20th Century-Fox with "Twelve O'Clock High" and "All About Eve."

 For today's Born Yesterday, the traffic runs from West to East and from small screen to stage.
 Leonard, a three-time Tony nominee and one-time winner (as the young A.E.
 Housman of Tom Stoppard's The Invention of Love), is making his first Broadway appearance since starting "House" seven seasons ago.
 Belushi just wrapped Season One of "The Defenders" on CBS in time to go into his first originated Broadway role.
 (Billed as James Belushi, he was a replacement Pirate King in The Pirates of Penzance in 1982, and then he followed Judd Hirsch into Conversations With My Father in 1993.)